ArtsemiY/TomoBEAR-test/Tutorials.md

     "StopPipeline": {
     }
 ```

+After that you will need to process tomograms at lower binning in order to reduce the voxel size.
+This is done in the extension of the JSON file below, however automated workflow is finished here as the user needs to play with the masks, particle sets, etc.

 Here comes the full JSON file to setup the processing pipeline in tomoBEAR and process the data